Variable Annuity Fraud Attorney

 Can I sue my broker and the brokerage firm?

 Yes.
 In most cases, both the individual broker and the brokerage firm can be held liable.
-Firms are responsible for supervising their brokers’ conduct under FINRA rules, and failure to supervise is itself a separate violation.
-The firm’s deeper financial resources often make it the primary target for recovery.
+Firms are responsible for supervising their brokers’ conduct under FINRA Rule 3110, and failure to supervise can be a separate violation.
+In many FINRA cases, the brokerage firm is a central respondent because it controlled the supervisory system, approval records, and compliance procedures.

 What documents should I gather for my consultation?